metayeti/mINI/README.md

 # mINI

+** STILL IN DEVELOPMENT - DON'T USE!!! **

-This is a tiny C++ utility library for manipulating with INI files.
+This is a tiny C++ utility library for manipulating INI files.

 It conforms to the following format:
 - section and keys are case insensitive